-Recently, we have focused on maintaining our position and leadership in services for international companies and continue streng thening our operation in the foreign exchange and international payments market while, at the same time, encouraging diversification of our activities with the purpose of finding different and profitable sources of income.
-In the last years, we have increased our efforts on offering traditional banking products and private banking services.
-Through the diversification of transactions, we intend to maintain the existing good relationship with our current clients and develop new relationships aiming at increasing our volume of transactions and income, both in Mexico and in our international subsidiaries.
+Recently, we have focused on maintaining our leadership position in services for companies with international operations and on strengthening our operations of foreign exchange and payments services, while, at the same time, encouraging diversification of our activities with the purpose of having different and profitable sources of income.
+In recent years, we have increased our efforts on offering traditional banking products and private banking services.
+Through the diversification of operations, we intend to maintain the existing good relationship with our current clients and develop new relationships aiming at increasing our volume of transactions and income, both in Mexico and in our international subsidiaries.
 One of our main goals is to continue providing and offering services and products in an efficient way to our clients.